kdlovett/MartianRoverGraph/README.md

 Also found the eff-bot Python documentation on more minute aspects of tkinter quite helpful.

-The json file is used to make use of the api key.
+The json file is used to make the http request to the NASA api.
 (My brother showed me the best way of going about that, by putting it in a separate file.)

 Thanks!